We have interviewed more than 600 people here on IdeaMensch and gotten to know and hopefully introduced you to some amazing people.

 Here are 33 people we have interviewed who are changing the world for the better.
 There is no ranking.
 There is no competition.
 And there is no scientific formula; just great people we’ve gotten to know through IdeaMensch who we want to share with you.
 There are social entrepreneurs, nonprofit leaders, an investor, a soldier, animal rights advocates, authors and even a reverend on our list.
 The one thing they all have in common: they are all doing work that is making this world a better place.

 Do you know someone who is making the world a better place?
-Let us know in the comments section, introduce us to them or submit a tip.
 We always want to know and interview more awesome people.
 Enjoy!

 1. Marc Nager